iliasnaamane/parking-cars/README.md

 For further instructions on how to develop with JHipster, have a look at [Using JHipster in development][].

+## POSTMAN Collection

+A postman collection has been added to the root folder of the project with necessary requests:

+### Authentication

+Necessary step to get the bearer token in order to access to other routes.

+### List all slots

+### Create new car / Linked to slot if there is free space

+### Create new slot

+### Delete Car / Leaving Process / Return Bill

 ## Building for production

 ### Packaging as jar